Form 46G – filed in addition to CT1 and Form 11 IT Return

 Traders (including farmers), professionals and other persons carrying on a business, as well as non-trading or non-profit making organisations and bodies of persons (including charitable organisations and statutory bodies) are required to file Forms 46G annually containing details of payments made by them to third parties for services provided.
+This form must be filed in addition to the Form 11 Income Tax Return and the CT1 Corporation Tax Return.

 For individuals / persons (other than companies) the return should include payments made